Krasjet/pdf.tocgen/README.md

 License
 -------

-pdf.tocgen is a free software.
+pdf.tocgen itself a is free software.
 The source code of pdf.tocgen is licensed under the GNU GPLv3 license.
+However, the recipes in the `recipes` directory is separately licensed under the [CC BY-NC-SA 4.0 License][cc] to prevent any commercial usage, and thus not included in the distribution.

 pdf.tocgen is based on [PyMuPDF][pymupdf], licensed under the GNU GPLv3 license, which is again based on [MuPDF][mupdf], licensed under the GNU AGPLv3